awsdocs/aws-cdk-guide/v2/bootstrapping.md

 **Important**
 The modern bootstrap template effectively grants the permissions implied by the `--cloudformation-execution-policies` to any AWS account in the `--trust` list\.
 By default, this extends permissions to read and write to any resource in the bootstrapped account\.
 Make sure to [configure the bootstrapping stack](#bootstrapping-customizing) with policies and trusted accounts that you are comfortable with\.

+### Specifying server\-side encryption keys for the Amazon S3 bucket<a name="bootstrapping-customizing-keys"></a>

+By default, the Amazon S3 bucket in the bootstrap stack is configured to use AWS managed keys for server\-side encryption\.
+If you want more control over the encryption key, provide `--bootstrap-customer-key` with the `cdk bootstrap` command to use a customer managed key\.
+To use an existing customer managed key, use the `--bootstrap-kms-key-id` option and provide a value for the AWS KMS key to use\.

+To learn more about encryption keys, see [Customer keys and AWS Keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt) in the *AWS Key Management Service Developer Guide*\.

+For more information on cdk bootstrap command options, see [cdk bootstrap](ref-cli-cmd-bootstrap.md)\.

 ### Customizing the template<a name="bootstrapping-customizing-extended"></a>

 When you need more customization than the CDK CLI can provide, you can modify the bootstrap template to suit your needs\.
 First, you obtain the template using the \-\-show\-template option\.
 The following is an example: